Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 the local dependency overrides until the corresponding OxideAV commits are published and the public lockfile is advanced.

+### MPEG-TS video seek points and H.264 configuration

+Direct inspection on 2026-09-23 compared the recently played Twitch VOD `2871910317` (720p60) with YouTube video `TNHNaHOBYG8` (240p30 and 720p60).
+The three sampled Twitch segments, 1453–1455, contained five video `random_access_indicator` markers apiece.
+At **all 15** markers, the next H.264 NAL units were SPS, PPS, then an IDR picture (35–100 bytes from the marker).
+The Twitch desktop logs show no "slice NAL received before any SPS/PPS activation" warnings for that session and show the first video frame at the seek landing.

+The sampled YouTube video segments each contained only one SPS, one PPS, and one IDR.
+At 240p30, segments 818 and 927 had **no video `random_access_indicator`**.
+Segment 818 instead had 148 video PES starts with `data_alignment_indicator`; only the first carried the observed SPS/PPS/IDR sequence.
+The 720p60 samples (818, 927, 1015) likewise each contained one SPS/PPS/IDR sequence.
+The YouTube playlist averages 5.56 seconds per segment, whereas the sampled Twitch segments had roughly five marked IDRs per ten seconds.
+These counts came from the actual TS bytes and refer only to the sampled segments, not a claim about every segment in either VOD.

+`oxideav-mpegts::seek_to_access_point` prefers the strong TS random-access marker.
+Without one, it uses a data-aligned PES start, which the demuxer itself documents as a *parse* point that need not contain an intra picture.
+The YouTube fallback can therefore land after the segment's only SPS/PPS/IDR.
+The pipeline resets decoder state at the seek barrier, so following slices fail until another SPS/PPS arrives.
+This is a seek-point/configuration issue, not a consequence of external audio or a different video container.

+The general fix belongs at the **demuxer/access-point selection boundary**: for H.264 carried in MPEG-TS without reliable random-access markers, identify an actual IDR and its preceding usable SPS/PPS, then resume packet delivery at the configuration (or otherwise pass that configuration to a freshly reset decoder).
+Report the IDR's presentation time as the effective landing.
+PES `data_alignment_indicator` alone must not be treated as decode-safe.
+A bounded HLS-specific fallback to the start of an independently decodable segment could help this YouTube layout, but should not replace a general MPEG-TS seek fix.
+Retaining prior decoder parameter sets across a seek could reduce warm-up for an existing rendition; it cannot solve a fresh quality replacement with a new decoder.
+Independently, Sanctuary should hold audio until video has a usable post-seek frame so video recovery cannot consume the audio preroll as silence.

 The selected HLS media playlist is opened once and feeds one active MPEG-TS demuxer.
 TS packets are read sequentially, while audio and video PIDs have independent PES reassembly state.
 A completed audio PES and a completed video PES